yrong/koa-neo4j/README.md

 Hook function signature: **(result[, params, ctx]) -> result**

-This lifecycle takes the `result` from execution lifecycle and amends further changes to the result before sending the it to the client.
+This lifecycle takes the `result` from execution lifecycle and amends further changes to the result before sending it to the client.

 ```javascript
 // Example: